alexcraig777/pythy/docs/directives.rst

      contents before parsing it.
    * Each ``define`` directive only affects text *following it in the same file*.
-   * This is the only directive whose arguments can contain spaces.
    * We might really be able to do without this.
 Our current use cases
      are: